mikaylawho/Arduino_IOT/readme.txt

+05/21/2018: Sucessfully tested the MPL3115A2 sensor, and now uploading sensor data to adafruit AO.

+Next Steps: Display the data on a custom webpage.

 05/20/2018: Test of the Adafruit HUZZAH ESP8266 wifi module is complete.
 I can now connect to the led_zepplin wifi network and make a connection with a site on the internet.
 Right now the installed code is